nxvipin/swvist.github.com/_posts/2012-09-13-naive_parallel_factorial_in_erlang.md

 Product of all the elements in each of the sets in calculated in a separate thread and all these calculations, theoretically, can be done in parallel.
 These sub-products are then multiplied together to get the final factorial.

+\*Update\*: The algorithm described above works but is not the best way to find the factorial of a number and after some time on Google, I am convinced that [Luschny's](http://www.luschny.de/math/factorial/FastFactorialFunctions.htm) is *the* resource on the internet if you are looking for something faster and has a factorial somewhere in it.

 I am an Erlang beginner, and this could be very well a sub-optimal implementation.
 Comment and let me know, what you think of it and if you enjoyed reading this, you should follow me on [twitter](http://twitter.com/swvist).

 > *Start the Erlang shell*